osg-htc/docs/docs/data/gridftp.md

 The OSG monitoring of GridFTP is carried out by the GridFTP Gratia Probe which is installed by the package:
 `gratia-probe-gridftp-transfer`
-Assuming you installed GridFTP using the `osg-gridftp` or `osg-se-hadoop-gridftp` rpm, this package will already be installed.
+Assuming you installed GridFTP using the `osg-gridftp` or `osg-se-hadoop-gridftp` RPM, this package will already be installed.

 Here are the most relevant file and directory locations: